Interesting Facts About Carrots

 As an excellent source of fiber, vitamins A and C, potassium, and calcium, carrots also boast a natural sugar content that is higher than most other vegetables, making them a tasty snack.

-Carrots are a root vegetable, maturing underground in the cool soil during the spring and summer.
+Carrots are root vegetables and mature underground in the cool soil during the spring and summer.
 They are easy to grow, easy to store, and fun to eat!

 Image by Екатерина Гусева from Pixabay